cbocast/hlclitest/README.md

 Prerequisites:

-* A valid company and application id to upload the results to.
+* A valid company and application id to upload the results to in `.github/workflows/hl.env'.
 * Define a GitHub Action environment with a secret CAST_HIGHLIGHT_API_TOKEN for the Highlight API token